netdata/netdata/docs/Running-behind-nginx.md

 `allow connections from` accepts [Netdata simple patterns](../libnetdata/simple_pattern/) to match against the connection IP address.

-## prevent the double access.log
+## Prevent the double access.log

-nginx logs accesses and Netdata logs them too.
+Nginx logs accesses and Netdata logs them too.
 You can prevent Netdata from generating its access log, by setting this in `/etc/netdata/netdata.conf`:

 ```
 [global]